Turf Club (gentlemen's club): History

 Members had originally wished to call themselves simply The Club until it was discovered that they had been beaten to it: a hundred years or so earlier the name had been claimed by Dr Johnson and Sir Joshua Reynolds for their renowned dining society.

 The Turf Club moved in 1875 to the corner of Piccadilly and Clarges Street.
 The new building at 85 Piccadilly, designed by John Norton, remained the clubhouse for ninety years until the Club decided to sell the extremely valuable freehold.

 In 1965, the Turf Club moved to its current home at 5 Carlton House Terrace, SW1Y 5AQ, overlooking the Mall.
 Carlton House Terrace itself was designed and built by John Nash, the successful Regency architect, between 1827 and 1833.
 The freehold of Number 5 belongs to the Crown Estate and the lease was held by the Earls of Caledon from 1830 until 1929, and its residents included Lord Palmerston; John Hay, the U.S. Ambassador; Emerald, Lady Cunard (mother of Nancy Cunard); and Harry Gordon Selfridge, founder of Selfridges.

 Notable members

-The following is a list of notable present Turf Club (Gentlemen's Club) members with years of birth in brackets.
+The following is a list of notable present Turf Club members with year of birth in brackets.